modelica/newsletter/_2021-03/mathemodica-mps-book.md

 #### Significant updates include:

-* Announcing the project's scientific platform of the e-book on [ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems) serving as a transparent public platform for reporting related publications, discussing the contents and providing feedback
-* Major enhancements majorly based on publications of the last Modelica conference 2021 and recent journals
+* Major enhancements mostly based on publications of the last Modelica conference 2021 and recent journal papers
-    * (1 New chapter, major changes in 4 chapters, minor changes in 4 chapters, +16 pages, +~ 50 references)
+    * (1 New chapter, major enhancements in 4 chapters, minor enhancements in 4 chapters, +16 pages, +~ 50 references)
-* A new chapter with the title *"Promising Methods and Technologies"*
 * Many chapters are ended with a subsection for *suggested reading*

+#### New Chapter Promising Methods & Technologies

+This chapter demonstrates a sample of activities for speeding-up the convergance of a fully satisfiable operation of Modelica-based tools in power system applications.

+**Keywords**: Model reduction techniques, Dynawo compiler and simulator & Julia language

-####  Outline & Ordering details
+####  Outline & Further details

 View the project website on [github](https://github.com/Mathemodica/ModelicaPowerSystemBook/)